Cervical Radiculopathy

 Overview and Symptoms

-• Numbness or pain along the arms and into the hands
+• Numbness or tingling in arms and hands

 • Lack of hand coordination